Mink: Profile and Information

 Diet

-Mink prey on small mammals, birds, eggs, and fish & other aquatic life.
+Mink prey on small mammals, birds, eggs, fish & other aquatic life.
 There are reports indicating adult mink eat young mink.
-Farm-bred mink primarily eat eggs, expired cheese, fish, turkey livers, dog food, meat and poultry slaughterhouse, and commercial foods.
+Farm-bred mink primarily eat eggs, expired cheese, fish, turkey livers, dog food, meat and poultry slaughterhouses, and commercial foods.

-Mink are mostly found near water and are rarely found far lakes, riverbanks, and marshes.
+Mink are mostly found near water and rarely far lakes, riverbanks, and marshes.
 When roaming, they tend to follow ditches and streams.

 In some countries, particularly in Iceland and Scotland, they live along the seashore.
 If suitable water is available, they may live in towns.